-- Policy management related to scalability, reliability, high availability related to network services instances. - Manage the catalog of network services templates. - Onboarding of new network services and VNFs packages.
+- Policy management related to scalability, to reliability, to high availability related to network services instances. - Manage the catalog of network services templates. - Onboarding of new network services and VNFs packages.

 As it is shown in Figure 1, the NFVO has southbound interfaces (specified via reference points [4]) with the VNF manager and the VIM.
-Thereby, for a given network service request, the NFVO delegates the management of the VNFs and virtual resources involved in the network service, to the VNF manager and VIM, respectively.
-Moreover, the VIM and VNF manager use these interfaces in a northbound direction e.g. to send state information on their management and the state of the configurations requested by the NFVO.
+Thereby, for a given network service request, the NFVO delegates the management of the VNFs and virtual resources involved in the network service, to the VNF manager and to the VIM, respectively.
+Moreover, the VIM and the VNF manager use these interfaces in a northbound direction e.g. to send state information on their management and the state of the configurations requested by the NFVO.